cloudmesh-community/sp19-222-89/notebook.md

 We used standardization to make it so that top speed and model year wouldn't have a disproportionately huge impact on how the car was labeled vs our other features because of their large numeric values.

+3/21/19: Finished KNN example, talked about logistic regression as well.
+In lab, we worked on getting the cms tools working, and running the new cloudmesh.nn service.
+We also each picked a machine learning algorithm to code and explain the example of for next time.